hospital-executives/hospital-ceos-code/scrape_code/README.md

 pre2010dojcleaner.py reads dojarchivepre2010.csv to a dataframe and adds the title and date of articles, when they are missing, to the dataframe, and exports this to dojarchivepre2010cleaned.csv.
 (Note, the file will not work unless the user modifies the paths in lines 3 and 97.)

 hospital_exec_namesearch.py reads the aha file final_confirmed_aha_update_530.feather, and among execs who ever were c-suite execs, collapses data such that each observation is a unique person X facility X year.
-This dataframe is saves as csuite.feather.
+This dataframe is saved as csuite.feather.
 The file then reads dojarchivepost2010cleaned.csv and dojarchivepre2010cleaned.csv, and searches for names of hospital execs in the post 2010 and pre 2010 DOJ archive articles.
-The names.feather file is a file where each row represents a unique name and some rows indicate the row index values in the pre2010 and post2010 dataframes where the corresponding full name or last name can be found.

-(Note the file will not work unless the user modifies the paths in lines 8, 15, 22, 25, and 145.)
+The names.feather file is outputted, where where each row represents a unique name and certain columns indicate the row index values in the pre2010 and post2010 dataframes where the corresponding full name or last name can be found.
+(Note the file will not work unless the user modifies the paths in lines 8.)

 Python packages required: